vgene/bencher_scrape/README.md

 ## End Goals

-Upon completion, this command should automatically:
+Upon completion, this tool will be able to do the following:

-1. Download and install the crate code [done]
+1. [done] Download and install crates
-2. Run the benchmarks normally [done]
+2. [done] Run the benchmarks normally
+3. [done] Run the tests normally
-3. Run the benchmarks with Rust bounds checks turned off [in progress]
+3. [done] Run the benchmarks with Rust bounds checks turned off
+3. [done] Run the test with Rust bounds checks turned off
-4. Generate a compact form of comparison between the two sets of benchmarks [done]
+4. [done] Generate a compact form of comparison between the two sets of benchmarks
+4. [done] Generate a compact form of comparison between the two sets of tests